igeorge0902/Gateway/README.md

 ###### Gateway/WWW/jsR/app.js

 Have a look at the following snipet.
-The data object will change if the headerField M-Device holds data.
+The data object should change with proper getter method if the headerField M-Device holds value.
+Right now the M-Device header is set by the iOS with UrlProtocol, and just the server will read it, to process the request accordingly.

 ```javascript